m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 }
 ````

-But in practice if we care about the invariants we
+But in practice if we care about the invariants we would probably call the implicit `LoopStep` instances directly wherever we want to call `mergeCollapse`.